Building a People Manager Community of Practice: A Practical Playbook For Startup People & Culture Teams

 Conclusion: Empowering People Managers for Organisational Success

-A People Manager Community of Practice is more than just a training initiative; it’s a strategic move to unify, empower, and elevate your people managers.
+A People Manager Community of Practice is more than just a training initiative; itā€™s a strategic move to unify, empower, and elevate your people managers.
 If you are experiencing some of the symptoms mentioned earlier in this post, then it's time to act.
-Any questions or need help with this please feel free to get in touch!
+Any questions or need help with this please feel free to get in touch!Ā

-Access Everything You Need To Build A Transparent Culture With Open Org Membership
+Access Everything You Need To Build AĀ Transparent Culture With Open Org Community Membership

-Exclusive events & roundtables, community co-creation, and modern resources to help you accelerate your goals & OKR's.
-Get hands-on support from the Open Org team and connect with other HR, People & Talent folks bound together by a common thread; transparency.
+Exclusive events & roundtables, community co-creation, and modern resources to help you accelerate your goals.
+Get hands-on support from the Open Org founders and connect with other startup and scale-up People & Talent folks bound together by a common thread: "transparency is good for business".

 Slack icon logo